“ Noise due to phase modulation ”

 Communications systems often employ an oscillator and mixing to perform up-conversion or down-conversion in both receivers and transmitters.
 The oscillator phase noise is then mixed into the communications channel bandwidth.

 Modulation schemes have become more complicated over the years moving from analog to digital to multi-carrier.
 Phase noise in analog systems was the cause of residual modulation and adjacent channel issues.
-With more modern digital and multi-carrier systems it is now seen degrading EVM.
+With more modern digital and multi-carrier systems it degrades EVM.

 What is phase noise?